Does California law require alcohol server training certifications?

 What if my City or County has different alcohol training requirements?

-Between now and when the RBS mandate goes into effect in August 2022, you might be required to complete a different training program with another approval.
-For example, you might be required to complete a Licensee Education on Alcohol and Drugs (LEAD) class for a certificate of completion.
+You may, for example, be required to complete a Licensee Education on Alcohol and Drugs (LEAD) class for a certificate of completion.

 We always recommend double-checking with local regulations, as well as confirming training requirements with your employer.
 And as of now, Learn2Serve by 360training does not offer either RBS or LEAD training.

 Mandates for AB 1221 have been effective since August 31, 2021.

 You will need to renew your certification every three years to remain compliant.